 As is true of other similar CNS-acting drugs, patients receiving lorazepam should not operate machinery or engage in hazardous occupations or drive a motor vehicle for a period of 24 to 48 hours.
 Impairment of performance may persist for greater intervals because of extremes of age, concomitant use of other drugs, stress of surgery or the general condition of the patient.

 Use in Pregnancy: Ativan (lorazepam) should not be used during pregnancy.
-Several studies have suggested an increased risk of congenital malformations associated with the use of the benzodiazepines chlordiazepoxide and diazepam, and meprobamate, during the first trimester of pregnancy.
+Several studies have suggested an increased risk of congenital malformations associated with the use of the benzodiazepines during pregnancy. (see TOXICOLOGY).